karatelabs/karate/karate-gatling/README.md

 You will also need the [Gatling Maven Plugin](https://github.com/gatling/gatling-maven-plugin), refer to the below [sample project](https://github.com/ptrthomas/karate-gatling-demo) for how to use this for a typical Karate project where feature files are in `src/test/java`.
 For convenience we recommend you keep even the Gatling simulation files in the same folder hierarchy, even though they are technically files with a `*.scala` extension.

+### Gradle

+The [build.gradle](build.gradle) provides a `gatlingRun` task that executes the gatling test of this project.

+This gradle setup is fairly simple and doesn't make use of any gradle gatling plugins.

+Most problems using karate with gradle occure when resources are not configured properly.
+So make sure that all your `*.js` and `*.feature` files will be copied to the resource folder when you build the project.

 ## Sample Project:
 Refer: https://github.com/ptrthomas/karate-gatling-demo